 If you are worried about a colleague's possible condition, you may encourage that individual to self-report.
 You may also contact IMP3 directly about the issue and this will satisfy your obligation for reporting the matter to the Board.

 IMP3 is responsible for determining whether or not a pharmacy professional or student pharmacist meets the criteria for participation in the program.
-An individual is not eligible for the program if any of the following apply:
+An individual is not eligible for the program if the individual did any of the following:

-caused potential harm or injury to a patient; or
+Caused potential harm or injury to a patient.

-It is in a pharmacy professional’s best interest to self-report to IMP3 as soon as possible if any of the following applies:
+It is in a pharmacy professional’s best interest to self-report to IMP3 as soon as possible if any of the following applies.
+Report to IMP3 if the individual:

-missed work for more than two weeks due to a mental health or physical condition of a chronic or debilitating nature;
+Misses work for more than two weeks due to a mental health or physical condition of a chronic or debilitating nature.

-been diagnosed with a chronic illness with a known mental health component
+Is diagnosed with a chronic illness with a known mental health component.

-had issues related to drug and/or alcohol use such as operating while intoxicated (OWI) and/or other alcohol or drug related offenses; disciplinary action by a federal or state agency for this reason; pilfered controlled substances for personal use; or practiced pharmacy under the influence of alcohol and/or other mood altering substances;
+Has issues related to drug and/or alcohol use such as operating while intoxicated (OWI) and/or other alcohol or drug related offenses; disciplinary action by a federal or state agency for this reason; pilfered controlled substances for personal use; or practiced pharmacy under the influence of alcohol and/or other mood altering substances.

 Once an individual contacts IMP3 about a possible situation that could affect their ability to practice pharmacy, IMP3 will gather information about their situation.
 This may result in referral for further evaluation and/or treatment (see below for SAMHSA's treatment locator), if indicated.
 IMP3 then determines whether or not the pharmacy professional would benefit from ongoing support and monitoring.
 If so, an individualized contract is developed that includes safeguards that are designed to allow the individual to continue/return to practice with reasonable skill and safety.
 It is IMP3’s hope that the majority of the participants in IMP3 are actively practicing pharmacy.